majisouvik26/Face_Recognition-PRML_Course_Project/Demo_Code/README.md

 Now, for testing the model on a new image you can use DEMO_CODE.ipynb.

 1. Run the `infer(image_path)` function and provide the path to the image file.
+2. I have given some exaple images in the folders named `Ariel Sharon Dataset` & `George W Bush Dataset`
+3. This code works with almost 96% accuracy

 Example: